Beurgeois: Concerning politics

 The beurgeois are not only a useful demographic to retailers but also to French politicians—and somewhat unlike their previous generations, the group does not intend have higher levels of apathy when it comes to the relationship of the sector to the country's government.
 It has been noted that the demographic has a greater interest in domestic politics, in order to make their voices heard as French citizens contributing to the culture and political climate of their country.

 Beurgeois people

-Among the hundreds of prominent beurgeois (i.e. not including less prominent beurgeois) that are senior civil servants, entrepreneurs, artists, doctors etc., some include:
+Among the hundreds of prominent beurgeois that are senior civil servants, entrepreneurs, artists, doctors etc., some include: